Home-Based Palliative Care Program Design

 What’s in the Toolkit

-Engage stakeholders—patients and families, organizational leadership, referrers, and financial partners—to guide program design that is aligned with their priorities.
+Engage partners—patients and families, organizational leadership, referrers, and financial partners—to guide program design that is aligned with their priorities.

 The National Consensus Project (NCP) Clinical Practice Guidelines are the national standard for high quality palliative care.
 National Consensus Project for Quality Palliative Care, 2018.